koppi/alsa-midi-latency-test/README.md

-== Intro ==
+# alsa-midi-latency-test

 alsa-midi-latency-test measures the roundtrip time of a MIDI message in the alsa subsystem of the linux kernel using a high precision timer.
 It calculates the worst case roundtrip time of all sent MIDI messages and displays a histogram of the rountrip time jitter.

-== Compiling, installing and running ==
+## Compiling, installing and running

 The following libraries are required to build alsa-midi-latency-test: